camunda/camunda-docs/docs/apis-tools/frontend-development/03-forms/02-embed-forms/01-concepts.md

 This enables the interoperability of the created forms between the form editor and the viewer and possibly also between custom-made form renderers, or translating from a Camunda Form to another form.
 Using the form schema, you can write extensions to existing components, while still receiving benefits from updates made to the core form-js libraries.

-The schema abstracts the view model from the viewer, and allows you to inject another expression or templating language as an alternative to FEEL, since expressions are simply stored as strings.
+The schema abstracts the form model from the viewer, and allows you to inject another expression or templating language as an alternative to FEEL, since expressions are simply stored as strings.

 The schema is built on top of and validated by [`json-schema@draft-07`](https://json-schema.org/draft-07/json-schema-release-notes.html).